alongwhile/envycontrol-immutable/README.md

 ### Immutable Fork

 <i>This fork is intended to resolve the problem of envycontrol not working properly on immutable distros.
+EnvyControl dev has indicated he does not plan to support immutable distros, so now this fork exists.
 It is a work in progress and is mostly untested, however it has some confirmed limited functionality on Silverblue 38 running Gnome Wayland.
-Hopefully it can be helpful for others.</i>
+Hopefully this fork can be helpful for others.</i>

 <b>How to run:</b>

 1. Clone the repo: `git clone https://github.com/alongwhile/envycontrol-immutable.git`
-4. Run the script from the python root: `python ./envycontrol.py -s <MODE>`  Replace <MODE> with integrated, hybrid, or nvidia as needed
+4. Run the script from the python root: `python ./envycontrol.py -s <MODE>`  Replace `<MODE>` with integrated, hybrid, or nvidia as needed
 5. You may see some errors.
 Reboot anyway and hope for the best

+<b><i>Please report any problems and recommended improvements so they can be documented here.</i></b>

 See <a href="https://github.com/bayasdev/envycontrol">EnvyControl</a> github page for full CLI options, FAQ's, etc.